post2web/DDSCaseStudy1/Analysis.md

 ```
 ## The high income nonOECD group had an average GDP of 98.34783 millions in US dollars.
 ```
-You can see the OECD group has a higher average GDP.
+Based on the analysis the OECD group has a higher average GDP.

 ## 4. Plot the GDP for all of the countries.
 Use ggplot2 to color your plot by Income Group.

-It is hard to visualize all the data of the countries we have in our data frame in our minds.
+Plotting the data frame's data helps visualize all the data concisely.
-To help with this we will plot that different groups in a chart below.
+The chart below is all the data in the data frame.

 ```r
 # Load needed packages